 3. Rethink file systems.
 Erin Long Bergeson, CPA and principal with ELAC in Chapin, SC, advises determining a system that works for you.
 "Go monthly if that helps, or by names of customers and vendors. ...The real key is consistency."
 Then start wrangling those files!

 Physical Files.
-Washington, D.C.-based Kim Oser, certified professional organizer¨ and productivity coach,suggests hanging file folders with subcategory interior file folders for physical documents.
-File cabinets may be the perfect storage solution, but some project files may be more functional stored in a sturdy cardboard or plastic file boxes.
-Consider scanning critical documents so you have a safety copy.
+Washington, D.C.-based Kim Oser, certified professional organizer¨ and productivity coach, suggests hanging file folders with subcategory interior file folders for physical documents.
+File cabinets may be the perfect storage solution, but some project files may be more functional stored in a sturdy cardboard or plastic file box.
+Consider scanning critical documents so you have a backup copy.
 "Electronic is always better," promises Bergeson.
-"That doesn't mean toss the paper version, though," she laughs.
+"That doesn't mean toss the paper version, though," she says.

 Digital Files.
 Use the same structure for the files on your computers and devices.
 Then buy a backup drive and cloud storage for redundancy and restoration.
 Plus, with cloud-based storage you can access electronic files from anywhere at any time.

 4. Deploy designer organization.
 Leaving some of your tools, samples or books in full view is functional and fun.
 Use storage furniture, decorative boxes and baskets or clear or colorful storage bins and totes to keep these items on display, easy to access and orderly.

 5. Stow stock & supplies.
 Stockrooms and storage areas can become the hidden monsters of any business.
 Storage drawers collect smaller items in one place, while storage cabinets and shelving handle bigger items and quantities.
 With the order and space you create, you can save on bulk purchases because you now know how much you need and how much you can store.
 Own a retail small business?
 Invest in backroom storage designed specifically to meet retailers' organizational needs.